-General and Artistic Director of Chautauqua Opera, Steven Osgood is a conductor who brings a distinct musical incisiveness and dramatic insight to his work as a result of a unique combination of his experience in the world of theater as well as opera.
-He has proven his expertise in repertoire ranging from the baroque through the contemporary era’s most challenging works.
+General and Artistic Director of Chautauqua Opera, Steven Osgood is a conductor who brings a distinct musical incisiveness and dramatic insight to his work as a result of a unique combination of his experience in the world of theater as well as opera in repertoire ranging from the baroque through the contemporary era.

 As Artistic Director of American Opera Projects from 2001 to 2008, he conducted the world premieres of Paula Kimper’s Patience and Sarah at the 1998 Lincoln Center Festival, and Janice Hamer’s Lost Childhood at the International Vocal Arts Institute in Tel Aviv in 2007.
-He also created the company’s nationally recognized Composers and the Voice Workshop Series, which enjoyed 5 successful seasons and fostered great vocal writing from 30 emerging composers from the United States and Canada.
+He also created the company’s nationally recognized Composers and the Voice Workshop Series, which is now entering its 8th season.
 In recent seasons he has continued collaborating with AOP, conducting workshops of Tarik O’Regan’s Heart of Darkness, Conrad Cummings’ The Golden Gate, and Séance on a Wet Afternoon by Stephen Schwartz,.and the premiere of Laura Kaminsky’s As One.

 At the beginning of his career, he prepared the world premiere production of Tan Dun’s Marco Polo for the Munich Bienalle in 1996.With the Santa Fe Opera he was Assistant Conductor for the world premieres of Peter Lieberson’s Ashoka’s Dream, and Bright Sheng’s Madame Mao, as well as the American premieres of Hans Werner Henze’s Venus und Adonis, and Kaija Saariaho’s L’amour de loin.

-Mr. Osgood has worked with many of North America’s premiere opera companies, including Canadian Opera Company, the Lake George Opera Festival, the San Francisco Opera, and The Metropolitan Opera, where he has served as Assistant Conductor for the world premiere of Tan Dun’s The First Emperor, and subsequent productions of La Traviata, and Phillip Glass’ Satyagraha., and Nixon in China, The Death of Klinghoffer, and Muhly’s Two Boys, to name a few.
+Mr. Osgood has worked with many of North America’s premiere opera companies, including Canadian Opera Company, the Lake George Opera Festival, the San Francisco Opera, and The Metropolitan Opera, where he has served as Assistant Conductor for the world premiere of Tan Dun’s The First Emperor, and acclaimed productions of Glass’ Satyagraha, Adams’ Nixon in China, The Death of Klinghoffer, and Muhly’s Two Boys, to name a few.